tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 </a>

 Here you can see that the various topics appear in the left, divided into different groups.

+Creating a hierarchical sidebar is nothing new in documentation, for sure.
+It's odd *not* to have one, and only when your content is more like a knowledge base repo or endless wiki (with single page encyclopedic entries) do you usually omit the sidebar.
+But doing the sidebar right is tough.

+### Right-sizing the sidebar

 When you create your sidebar menu, right-size the doc navigation so that it's not too massive, nor too small, but rather provides meaningful at-a-glance context at a defined scope.
 In the Google example, there aren't so many topics that you can't get meaningful information at a glance about the whole.